This homemade strawberry jam recipe is so easy to make and turns out so good, its hard to resist eating it straight out of the jam bottle.

-The jam is sweet though, just like how all jams are.
-But the plus point about making your own jam is that you get to adjust the sugar that goes in it and so after many rounds of making this homemade strawberry jam, I have come to decide on the right amount of sugar that is suited to my taste buds.
+The jam is sweet, just like how all jams are.
+But the plus point about making your own jam is that you get to adjust the sugar that goes into it and so after many rounds of making this homemade strawberry jam, I have set on the right amount of sugar that makes a really great tasting jam.

 This strawberry jam is super easy to make - why would it not be if you only need 3 simple ingredients to make, right?
 Yes, you read it right, I only used 3 ingredients to make the jam - strawberries, sugar and lemon juice.

 Most commercially made jams contain a special ingredient called pectin.
 Pectin is basically a substance that is naturally present in fruits and it is this substance that helps fruit jams and jellies set.
 The amount of pectin in fruits differs by the type of the fruits and the level of ripeness of the fruit.
 This is why, in commercially made jams and jellies, pectin is added as a stand alone ingredient to ensure consistency in the jams and jellies.
 While there is no harm in adding pectin to your homemade jams, it is not something that everyone would readily have at home unless they are into large scale jam making.
 And that means, a jam recipe that does not require pectin as a stand alone ingredient is definitely something that most people who want to make their own homemade jams in small scale for their family consumption would find very useful.

 Not wanting to use pectin in your jam recipes means there has to be an alternative jelling agent, which is where the lemon juice comes in handy.

 Having said that, not all jams require pectin.
 When making jams with fruits high in pectin, neither the pectin nor the lemon juice is required.
 In the case of strawberries however, these fruits do require the help of pectin so since I choose not to use commercially packed pectin, I opted for lemon juice.

 Check out my video full video on how to make your own homemade strawberry jam: